 - Neil Hayes, M.D., M.P.H., Explains TCGA Findings on Subtypes of Glioblastoma(3:53)

 Dr. Neil Hayes reviews TCGA’s finding that glioblastoma comprises four distinct molecular subtypes.

-Cancer research leader Stephen Baylin, M.D., discuss how "things go wrong in cancer" and the role of epigenetics in cancer.
+Cancer research leader Dr. Stephen Baylin discusses how "things go wrong in cancer" and the role of epigenetics in cancer.

-Stephen Baylin, M.D., at the Johns Hopkins Kimmel Cancer Center discusses the how alterations in the DNA code are deciphered in a combined effort with The Cancer Genome Atlas at the National Cancer Institute to decode the brain cancer genome.
+Dr. Stephen Baylin at the Johns Hopkins Kimmel Cancer Center discusses how alterations in DNA are deciphered by TCGA to decode the brain cancer genome.